IRS Tax Resolution

 Resolution: Petition was filed in U.S. Tax Court challenging the assessment on the basis of incorrect application of the complex AMT deduction, particularly with regard to the AMT Net Operating Loss Deduction.
 Decision entered in favor of Client regarding AMT calculation, resulting in a reduction of assessment.

 Unfiled Tax Returns & Complex Tax Return Preparation

 The U.S. tax code is a massive body of complex laws and regulations intended to shape economic and social policy.
 The average American is overwhelmed by this complexity, especially self-employed individuals.
 Our professionals understand this complexity and understand how to accurately prepare tax returns, ensuring that the letter of the law is being carried out while also looking ahead for future tax savings.
 One of the first steps in resolving tax issues is ensuring filing compliance.
 This helps to prevent collection action, a substitute for return filing by the IRS, and sets the stage to begin resolving the liability.
 We will file any unfiled tax returns required to be filed, whether they are from ten years ago or last year.

 Criminal Tax & Fraud

 Tax fraud investigations, tax preparer investigations, criminal tax investigations, and indictments are very serious matters that require the immediate need for an attorney.
 If the government believes you have committed fraud, intentionally failed to file your tax returns, underreported your income, overstated your expenses, or otherwise evaded the payment of tax, you could face serious criminal penalties including jail time.
-Contact an attorney for a free consultation to discuss your legal options.
+Contact an attorney for a phone consultation to discuss your legal options.